TatuMon/next-butler/README.md

 For example, you can create a custom stylesheet template by creating the file `my-super-stylesheet.scss` inside `nextbutler/templates/stylesheets/`, and then use it with this syntax:
 `nextbutler new style super-styles --template my-super-stylesheet.scss`.
-(Note:
-the template extension can be omitted if there is not another template with the
+> [!NOTE]
-same name)
+> The template extension can be omitted if there is not another template with the same name)

 ## Config file
 The config file, `nextbutler.json`, must be in the `nextbutler/` folder and